 Have a tool that you think makes social media automation easy?
 Let us know in the comments!

 Automation tools can really be taken advantage of when you have other tools that enhance it.
 These are the ones I would personally suggest to anyone who wants to get more out of automating their brand’s social profiles.

-Cyfe is great to make sense of automation activities because it brings so much stats together.
+Cyfe is great to make sense of automation activities because it brings so many stats together.
 You can monitor your channel growth, traffic, leads, and so much more, all from a single dashboard.
-You can monitor stats from multiple Facebook pages, all Twitter profiles you are managing, Pinterest accounts, Instagram, Youtube and much more!
+You can monitor stats from multiple Facebook pages, all Twitter profiles you are managing, Pinterest accounts, Instagram, Youtube, and much more!

 Having everything in one place that was is obviously a huge benefit.
 It is also a lot easier to use than most tools.
 They offer a free version, but there is no reason not to pay for Premium.
 It only costs $19 per month, or $168 annually.
 So if you want something extensive, customizable and cheap, this is the tool for you.